Fair Housing Survey 1968-2018- Trade Show Seminar ONLY

 "Fair Housing Survey 1968-2018"

-After the tour of the exhibit, the attendees have a discussion about the photos and what it means to housing professionals today.
-Then, the class continues with another unique feature: the course details Ohio fair housing and it passage three years in advance of the 1968 federal law.
+The class will detail Ohio Fair Housing and its passage three years before the 1968 federal law.
 The materials trace Ohio’s law through its substantial changes since 1965 and its acceptance by HUD as equivalent to federal law because it is stricter and broader than federal law in several key areas.
-Last, the class will turn to trending topics – steering, advertising, sexual and racial harassment and the importance of Individual Assessments with examples from familial status, national origin and disability.
+As a final point, the class will turn to trending topics.

 John Zimmerman is the Vice President of the Miami Valley Fair Housing Center, Inc., in Dayton, Ohio.
 He is certified by the Ohio Division of Real Estate to conduct education classes on Fair Housing, providing continuing education credits for REALTORS® and appraisers since 2001.
 Since 1999 he has been an instructor of courses certified for CAM continuing education credits.
 He has a Bachelor’s degree from Capital University in Columbus, Ohio.
 He lives in Pleasant Hill, Ohio.